GLOBAL MARKETS-World shares, dollar hit pause ahead of U.S. CPI, ECB meeting

 Lagging in the pace of its recovery from COVID-19, the European Union's central bank is set to keep rates unchanged when it meets later in the session, despite the most recent inflation print passing the target of just under 2%.

-In early European trades, the pan-regional STOXX Europe 600 .STOXX index rose 0.1% following gains overnight in Asia, where MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.5%.
+In early European trades, the pan-regional STOXX Europe 600 .STOXX index was down 0.1% following gains overnight in Asia, where MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUSrose 0.5%.

 Overnight, fixed income markets were the big movers, with some analysts pointing to a setback to more U.S. stimulus efforts, while others suggested a likely clearing out of short positions in U.S. government bonds ahead of the May CPI.